Essomia/geojuji/GUIDE.md

 ln -sf ~/geojuji/shell/git/gitaliases    ~/.gitaliases          # All needed aliases.
 ```

 :warning: Also, since merging and rebasing with `git` can be difficult, you can use a third-party software like [Diffmerge](https://sourcegear.com/diffmerge/).
-If you use another software, you need to change in `~/geojuji/shell/git/gitconfig` the `#ex:` line config.
+If you use another software, you need to change in `~/geojuji/shell/git/gitconfig` the according line config.

 ### 1.4 [Bash](https://www.gnu.org/software/bash/)